SebSemos/villager_steve_model/README.md

 Pre 1.20 used [Chime](https://www.curseforge.com/minecraft/mc-mods/chime-fabric) to get custom items, but it is not updated to 1.20 yet, and is not focused in priority by his owner.
 Files are still in the ressource pack, and should so work if an update is publish

-The model has been worked from a port of [Fresh Animation](https://www.curseforge.com/minecraft/texture-packs/fresh-animations) By [Young SoulluoS](https://github.com/YoungSoulluoS/Fresh-Animations_cem_Fork) to make it compatible at the time with CEM fabric.
+The Villager model has been worked from a port of [Fresh Animation](https://www.curseforge.com/minecraft/texture-packs/fresh-animations) By [Young SoulluoS](https://github.com/YoungSoulluoS/Fresh-Animations_cem_Fork) to make it compatible at the time with CEM fabric.
 Note: You now can directly use FA in fabric and supposedly forge thanks to EMF

-Feel free to use my villager model in your own pack.
-If you publish it, please give a link here and credit Fresh Animation and Young SoulluoS.
+The Guard Villager model is a modified vindicator from Fresh Animation

 All the base work has been made by them.
-I just changed the model and altered a few line of code here and there
+I just changed the model and altered a few line of code here and there.
+Big thanks to them for letting me use it in these packs :)

 I'm a fabric user, I don't know if my pack work with forge mods, but it should.
 Might also work with optifine has these mods aim to give a fabric/forge equivalent.
 If it's not, nothing will be done for that matter.